MichaelMoroz/michaelmoroz.github.io/TODO/2024-8-25-WritingATensorCompilerFromScratch.md

 To optimize even these cases you can do something I call tensor load fusion - you replace a loading operation with the recomputed result of the load target with the given load indices replacing the target kernel indices.

 This was tricky to implement, but it allows to fuse operations like `tf.sum(A[i,k]*B[k,j], axis=2)` into a single 2D kernel, instead of 3D + 2D kernels.
 This gives a massive speedup in some cases when writing operations in such a naive way.
-This for example allows you to write out a conv2d operation in a similar form as a sum over a 7D tensor, and the compiler will fuse it into a single 4D kernel, while giving comparable performance to native pytorch.
-Here is an implementation in TensorFrost which is effectively equivalent to PyTorches conv2d without padding:
+For example this allows you to write out a `conv2d` operation in a similar form as a sum over a 6D tensor, and the compiler could fuse it into a single 5D reduction + 4D reduction, while giving comparable performance to native pytorch (for small kernels).
+Here is an implementation in TensorFrost which is effectively equivalent to PyTorch'es `conv2d` without padding:

 ```py
 def conv2d(X, W):